 Treadmills and wellbeing

-When you take a look at the wellness wheel, it’s easy to see how a lopsided wheel can lead to burnout, lack of self-care, and a deflated state of being.
+When you take a look at the wellness wheel, it’s easy to see how a lopsided wheel can lead to caregiver stress and burnout, lack of self-care, and a deflated state of being.
 Adding too much to one pie of the wheel, such as when there is a focus on schooling, work, caring for a children, or long work days can lead to burnout, especially when there is extended time involved in focusing on that one portion of the wellness pie.

 Exercise and the benefits that it has on emotional wellbeing, physical activity can be difficult for some.
 Those in cold or rainy environments, and places where outdoor exercise is difficult can be a detriment.
 In these situations, indoor running is the way to go.